dgleich/more-graphs/FEC-graphs/readme.md

 * oth**-directed.smat files
     * These are directed and weighted graphs representing if there was a nonzero net flow of money between two committees over the two year period.
 So if committee i sent committee j 1000 in net flow we have the edge i j 1000.
 * pas2** files
     * These are similar to the above files except that they are a subset of the original transaction data and contain transaction data about contributions from committees to candidates and independent expenditures.
-See link above for original data and more in-depth description.
+* committee-names.labels
+    * File of committee IDs and names for all committees.